 7.3 Academic Unit Assessment Meetings

 There shall be, for each Academic Unit, an Assessment Meeting which the Head of the Academic Unit or nominee shall chair and which all Course Coordinators as appropriate shall attend.
-The Assessment Meeting or the Chair, shall, for all credit courses offered by that Academic Unit:
+The Board of Assessment shall, for all credit courses offered by that Academic Unit::

-(a) consider for approval final results (coursework, cut-off points, distribution of grades, etc.) and the award of appropriate grades, including the reconsideration of course grades;
+(a) consider for approval final results (reviewing continuous assessment, cut-off points, distribution of grades, etc.) and the award of appropriate grades, including the reconsideration of course grades;

-(b) consider for approval the award of Aegrotat and Compassionate Passes in accordance with clauses 6.4 and 6.5 (relating to cases where the coursework of a student is at least a ‘B’ grade);
+(b) consider for approval the award of Aegrotat and Compassionate Pass in accordance with clauses 6.4 and 6.5 (relating to cases where the continuous assessment of a student is at least a B-grade);

-(c) consider for approval applications for special examinations in accordance with clause 6.5
+(c) consider for approval applications for Special Examination in accordance with clause 6.6.

 7.4 Notification of Results